 As we explain in greater detail in this post, these are some of the key questions to ask your

-financial planner in the first interview:
+financial planner in the first meeting:

 - How do you get compensated?